WordPress/hosting-handbook/index.md

 The [Hosting Team](https://make.wordpress.org/hosting/) works to improve the WordPress user experience across hosting environments through user collaboration and education.

 Everyone is welcome!
-This may be folks hosting WordPress, interested in learning more about hosting WordPress, or working with WordPress hosts, like plugin and theme authors.
+This may include folks hosting WordPress, interested in learning more about hosting WordPress or folks working directly with WordPress hosts, such as plugin authors and system architects.

 ### When does the Hosting team meet?